kubista9/WEB3/Assignment 2/README.md

 - Uses RxJS for handling messages from the server
 - Uses React for rendering
 - Retains the features from assignments 1–3

-Should have
-- The implementation should use React for rendering
+- The implementation should use React for rendering ( Shoud have )

 #### From Assignment 2:
 - The player should be able to play one round of Uno against 1-3 players